Wildmind Meditation News

 In previous posts I’ve suggested an approach to cultivating lovingkindness that begins with contacting our innate lovingkindness.
 Now the expression “contacting our innate lovingkindness” is a problem for many people, because they look inside themselves, don’t see anything at that moment that they could call “metta” or “lovingkindness,” and then conclude they don’t have these qualities.
 Which can start a downward spiral of rumination and pain: I don’t feel any love; Therefore I don’t love myself; Therefore I must be unlovable; Therefore no one will ever love me; Therefore my life is horrible.

 I think almost everyone has experienced that kind of emotional nose-dive at one time or another.

 When the rubber hits the road is a great time to practice lovingkindness, and I mean literal rubber and a literal road.

-There’s a lot of irritation involved in driving, right up to the extreme of road rage.
+There’s a lot of irritation involved in driving, even far short of the extreme of road rage.
 It can be irritating to be in slow traffic, or busy traffic, or to be cut off, or to be held up by roadworks, or stuck at traffic lights.

 We’re emotionally cut off from other drivers because we’re all in our own semi-private metal boxes, and so we don’t have access (usually) to their body language and facial expressions.
 So we often take things personally that aren’t necessarily personal.
-As comedian …
+As comedian George Carlin said, “Have …